Alternatives to Lasik

 LASIK surgery is the best known vision correction procedure available today.
 We hear about it on the radio, see it on television, and read about it in newspapers and magazines.
 But LASIK isn’t for everyone.
 For medical reasons or because of occupational considerations, many people need an effective alternative to LASIK.

 Aloha Laser Vision is a top provider of LASIK, but we are also proud of our expertise in achieving excellent results through alternative procedures.
-If LASIK isn’t appropriate for correcting your vision, Dr. Alan Faulkner can evaluate your situation and advise you about the results that many of our patients achieve through PRK and phakic IOLs.
+If LASIK isn’t appropriate for correcting your vision, Dr. Alan Faulkner or Dr. Neda Nikpoor can evaluate your situation and advise you about the results that many of our patients achieve through PRK and phakic IOLs.
 Please contact Aloha Laser Vision today to learn more about the alternatives to LASIK.

-Our Honolulu practice is pleased to offer the Visian ICL™ as one of the latest variations on the intraocular lens (IOL).
+Our Honolulu practice is pleased to offer the EVO ICL™ as one of the latest variations on the intraocular lens (IOL).
 Because of its unique composition and design, it is foldable, allowing it to be placed behind the iris, and requiring a smaller incision that other lenses.

 In addition to phakic IOL, the term “implantable contact lens” (ICL) is another used to describe IOLs that supplement, rather than replace, the natural lens.
-Staar Surgical, producers of the Visian ICL™, describe it as an “implantable Collamer® lens,” because it is made of a proprietary material that combines polymer plastic with collagen, an organic material found in the human body.
+Staar Surgical, producers of the EVO ICL™, describe it as an “implantable Collamer® lens,” because it is made of a proprietary material that combines polymer plastic with collagen, an organic material found in the human body.

 Those suffering from mild to moderate myopia (nearsightedness) are often good candidates for PRK.
 This LASIK alternative involves laser treatment to the surface of the cornea, instead of the deeper eye tissue.
 PRK is a great solution for those with thin corneas, epithelial defects, or overly large pupils–all of which may affect candidacy for LASIK.